 Medical practitioners will often have to deal with a situation where an athlete presents to the clinic during the week, having suffered a potential concussive episode over the previous weekend.
 Such a presentation poses challenges.
 If there is any suspicion that a concussion occurred on the weekend, the medical practitioner should proceed on the presumption that a concussion did in fact occur.
 There is no test or series of tests which can conclusively indicate that a concussion did not occur.

 While the medical practitioner assessing the athlete with suspected concussion should make optimal use of available assessment tools, clinical judgement remains a cornerstone of concussion diagnosis and management.
 Predictors of clinical recovery may assist the clinician with management of the concussed athlete.
 Such predictors can be associated with a more protracted recovery and may include the following:

 - high severity of acute and subacute concussive symptoms

 - prolonged loss of consciousness (longer than one minute)

 - age of the athlete

-- history of depression, anxiety, migraine, learning disability, ADHD or sleep disturbance
+- history of depression, anxiety or migraine.

 Although the relationship is not clear, there is a potential link between mental illness and concussion.
 Any athletes with a history of mental illness require a more cautious approach.
 A conservative return to sport strategy is recommended.